-During the design of VizCopilot, we debated whether visualization should be displayed by default, or shown on demand by collapsing the visualization panel.
-Several participants also raised the suggestion for on demand during the user study.
+During the design of VizCopilot, we debated whether visualization should be displayed by default or shown on demand by collapsing the visualization panel.
+Several participants also raised the suggestion for on-demand during the user study.
 Our decision to present visualization by default rested on three considerations.
-First, context visualization supports sensemaking even before users enter a prompt; the topic structures are visually salient and provide an immediate high-level impression.
+First, context visualization supports sensemaking even before users enter a prompt; the topic structures are visually salient and provide an immediate high-level overview of available information.
 Second, users often fail to recognize the need to verify responses~\cite{passi_vorvoreanu_aether2022overreliance}, a tendency that is exacerbated without a high-level overview of the context.
 Third, we envision that over time, users can develop a mental model and efficiently look for information in the visualization, but an on-demand design could hinder this learning process.

-We view this as a trade-off between immediate usability and long-term goal of fostering appropriate reliance: while showing visualizations on demand can reduce the overwhelmingness of the interface, it might obstruct the development of effective cognitive habits for relying on chatbots.
-Future designers should take the trade-off into consideration.